-What does suspension/permanent exclusion mean?
+What does exclusion mean?

-Your child has been suspended/permanently excluded from their school because of unacceptable behaviour.
-The decision to suspend/exclude can only be taken by the headteacher (the decision rests with the Deputy head teacher in the headteacher's absence).
+Your child has been excluded from their school because of unacceptable behaviour.
+The decision to exclude can only be taken by the Head Teacher (the decision rests with the Deputy Head Teacher in the Head Teacher's absence).

-Permanent exclusion - The headteacher has decided that your child should not return to the school.
+Permanent exclusion - The Head Teacher has decided that your child should not return to the school.

-Suspension - For a set number of days, from 1 to 45 school days in an academic year.
-The number of days will be stated in the letter that the headteacher has sent to you.
-The suspension is temporary and your child will return to school at the end of it.
+Fixed-term exclusion - For a set number of days, from 1 to 45 school days in an academic year.
+The number of days will be stated in the letter that the Head Teacher has sent to you.
+The exclusion is temporary and your child will return to school at the end of the exclusion.
 Please note that the number of days stated by the Head Teacher relates only to school days and not weekends, holidays or teacher training days.

-Lunchtime suspension - Is used to suspend your child for the duration of the lunchtime period only.
-For this suspension, one lunchtime is equivalent to one half school day.
+Lunchtime exclusion - Is used to exclude your child for the duration of the lunchtime period only.
+The exclusion is treated as a fixed-term exclusion where one lunchtime is equivalent to one half school day.

-Suspensions for indefinite periods are illegal.
+Exclusions for indefinite periods are illegal.